-Our plan to open new retail stores more rapidly than in the past could strain our resources and cause us to execute our business less effectively.
+If we open new retail stores more rapidly than in the past, we could strain our resources and may be less effective in executing our business.

 During 2002, we opened 24 new stores in the United States and Canada and increased our retail square footage by 9.1% to 1,277,000 square feet.
-We plan to open 15 to 20 new stores in the United States and Canada in 2003.
+During the first nine months of 2003, we opened 12 new stores in the United States and Canada and increased our retail square footage by 4.0% to 1,328,000 square feet.
+We plan to continue opening new stores in the United States and Canada in 2004.
 This expansion effort will place increased demands on our managerial, operational and administrative resources that could prevent or delay the successful opening of new stores as well as adversely impact the performance of our existing stores.